I'M HAVING PROBLEMS LOGGING IN

-If you have successfully logged in but cannot see our folders and files in the middle of your screen (see image below) our domains may be blocked by web filtering.
+If you have successfully logged in but cannot see our folders and files in the middle of your screen (see image below) our domains are being blocked by web filtering.

 Blocking can be at router level or via a firewall.
 Some local authorities restrict website access to schools, only enabling access to specific websites that have been whitelisted.
 Occasionally, this can prevent access to our materials.
 If your authority employs a similar policy, please arrange with your systems administrator to add the following domains to your whitelist: